Illinois Clemency & Pardons Lawyer

 With years of experience before the Board, we know exactly how to present your case and what they do (and do not) want to hear.

-3. Board’s recommendation to Governor Quinn: After your hearing, the Prisoner Review Board sends the petition to the Governor, along with their confidential opinion as to whether you should be pardoned.
+3. Board’s recommendation to Governor Pritzker: After your hearing, the Prisoner Review Board sends the petition to the Governor, along with their confidential opinion as to whether you should be pardoned.
 Their opinion is not binding on the Governor.

-4. The Governor’s final decision: Your petition is now on Governor Quinn’s desk for his decision on your pardon/clemency.
+4. The Governor’s final decision: Your petition is now on Governor Pritzker’s desk for his decision on your pardon/clemency.
 By law, the Governor is not required to make a decision within any period of time; you must simply wait for his decision.
 You cannot submit another petition unless you have been formally denied.
 If the Governor grants your pardon with authorization to also expunge the record, you must then file the petition to expunge with the court.
 If the Governor denies your petition, you can re-file 1-year after denial.

 We Are Often Asked: What Area My Chances of Receiving a Governor’s Pardon?

 Your chances of a pardon are as good as the petition you submit.
-There is no guarantee that your pardon will be granted because the final decision is left up to one person: Governor Quinn.
+There is no guarantee that your pardon will be granted because the final decision is left up to one person: Governor Pritzker.
 But, we do guarantee that we will prepare a detailed and convincing petition on your behalf.

 If a pardon is your only option, then you should petition for one; otherwise, the (felony) conviction is on your record forever.*